1960 Maserati Tipo 61 ‘Birdcage’

 Initially, the Maserati Tipo 60/61 was received with much criticism.
 Omer Orsi, the director of the Maserati, had many doubts about the car's unusual frame.
 Indeed the Tipo 60 really contrasted with idea of a classic Italian sports car, but it was a product of rapid transformation that started a new philosophy of race car engineering.

-Opting out of using a tub chassis made from sheet steel or aluminum, Alfieri's birdcage instead use small segmented tubes.
+Opting out of using a tub chassis, or ladder-frame chassis, Alfieri's birdcage instead use small segmented tubes.
 Over 200 individual pieces were used in the design, having steel tubes with diameters ranging from 10 to 15 mm.
 The resulting chassis looked like a complex network, almost always described as a Birdcage.

 Two challenges arose from the Birdcage frame.
 These included maintaining a high level of welding throughout the design which had hundreds of connection points and calculating the required elasticity as not to break the welds during stress.
 Remarkably, the chassis only weighed 80 lbs (36 kgs).